 Redeemer Broadcasting came into existence by the sheer grace of God.
-Humanly speaking, it was "by accident" - but in retrospect, we see the hand of God distinctly involved in preparing us, and others for this ministry over the past nearly three decades.
+Humanly speaking, it was "by accident" - but in retrospect, we see the hand of God distinctly involved in preparing us, and others for this ministry over the past three decades.

 Since 1983, the Lord provided us with experiences ranging from FM translators, antennas, towers, new full-service station construction, FCC licensing, FCC compliance, operations management, chief engineering experiences, to project management and leading teams of people.
 As time moved forward, in 2003, we were actively involved in producing high-quality Christian programming and maintaining the program automation for a smaller Christian FM station and its translators in upstate NY.

 We had been involved with another older Christian radio network; one which had effectively ministered to us and others for many years.
-Unfortunately, its emphasis over the past 16 years gradually became less and less orthodox.
+Unfortunately, its emphasis over approximately 16 years gradually became less and less orthodox.
 We found ourselves increasingly unable to support this other network as some of its followers became a virtual cult.
 All programming gradually became reflective of the unbiblical opinions of one man; one man, who was unaccountable to the larger Christian community, and who completely cut himself off from the Christian church.
 And so, a change was needed.

 God, in His kind providence, began to lead us to the realization that we really had no choice but to simply obey God's leading, and look into forming a new conservative Christian radio network.